-The Safe Space mentoring programme is available to 11-19 year olds (up to 25 years for young people with learning difficulties / disabilities and those who are care leavers) across Hertfordshire who have low to mid-level support needs. *If aged 11 the young person must be in year 7.
+The Safe Space mentoring programme is available to 11-19* year olds (up to 25 years for young people with learning difficulties/disabilities and those who are care leavers) across Hertfordshire who have low to mid-level support needs. *If aged 11 the young person must be in year 7.

 Typically, mentoring lasts for 3 to 6 months, however, this can be longer or shorter depending on the young person’s needs.